Playbill: Other media

 Playbill launched Playbill Online in January 1994.
 The free website offers news about the theater industry, focusing on New York shows but including regional theater, touring, and international stage happenings.
 It is read by show fans and theater practitioners, and is updated regularly.
 It also offers discounts on tickets and dining for its members.

 In 2000, Playbill added www.playbillstore.com, an online shopping store offering official Playbill merchandise and merchandise from most current Broadway and touring productions.

-In 2006, Playbill released its first records on Playbill Records, an imprint of SonyBMG.
+In 2006, Playbill released its first records on Playbill Records, an imprint of Sony BMG.
 Releases included Brian Stokes Mitchell's eponymous solo album and two compilations of show tunes entitled Scene Stealers, The Men and Scene Stealers, The Women.

 Playbill Radio, a 24-hour Broadway-themed internet radio station featuring news, podcasts, and a musical library of over 20,000 titles, premiered in 2007.

 In 2011, Playbill launched Playbill Vault, a comprehensive online database of Broadway history.
 Playbill Vault provides records of Broadway productions from 1930 to the present.
 Information on the website includes original and current casts, actor head shots, production credits, Playbill cover images, scanned Playbill Who's Who pages, production photos, and videos.

 In 2012, Playbill launched Playbill Memory Bank, a website that allowed theater-goers to track their memories of their theater attendances by entering dates they attended a show, along with information like ticket scans.
 The site provided information about cast members, including which performer had each particular role, for roles that may have had several replacements over the life of the show.
 Playbill Memory Bank shut down December 31, 2016.

 Playbill launched its first app, called Playbill Passport, on January 4, 2016.

 In 2021, Playbill added a "post-the-pay" rule to their job site after a campaign by On Our Team and Costume Professionals for Wage Equity called for an increased pay transparency and equity in the theater industry.